 A 20-year-old woman will spend five days in jail and one year on probation after she was convicted of collecting money donors believed they were giving to a person suffering from stage III lung cancer.

-Celina Winchell is charged with 17 counts of theft and obstructing an officer after investigators in Merrill say she, and her father, placed donation jars at 16 Merrill businesses and were in the process of having the Eagle's Nest host a pancake breakfast.
+Celina Winchell was convicted theft and obstructing an officer after investigators in Merrill say she, and her father, placed donation jars at 16 Merrill businesses and were in the process of having the Eagle's Nest host a pancake breakfast.

 One Merrill business employee told police both Celina and Edmund had come in together asking if a donation jar could be put out.